systemsmedicine/adjuvanted-vaccine/code/README.md

 ## Contents

-There are 4 subdirectories, corresponding to the 4 variants of the model (see paper for details).
+There are 3 subdirectories, corresponding to the 3 spatial variants of the model (see paper for details).

 For each of the variants: